Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

 \end{proof}

 Using a version of Iwasawa's local splitting theorem, we are now able to obtain a result for \textit{finite-dimensional} locally compact groups.

-\begin{lemma} Let $G$ be a second countable locally compact group equipped with a left Haar measure $\mu_G$.
-Suppose that $G$ is finite-dimensional.
+\begin{lemma} Let $G$ be a second-countable finite-dimensional locally compact group equipped with a left Haar measure $\mu_G$.
 Then there exists a basis $(V_j)$ of symmetric open neighborhoods $V_j$ of $e$ and a constant $c > 0$ such that

 \end{lemma}